emqx/cloud-docs/en_US/deployments/Security features and Settings/tls_ssl.md

    - Certificate chain: the certificate chain, which is usually provided when a third party issues a certificate, can be completed by going to [Certificate chain completion](https://myssl.com/chain_download.html) if it is missing.
    - Private keys: private keys
    - CA certificate: the client's CA certificate is required when selecting two-way certification
-3. When you have completed the form, click on "OK".
+3. When you have completed the form, click on `OK`.

 ![tls](./_assets/tls.png)